 Rick Ellrod (Frederick E. Ellrod III) has been a storyteller, and a lover of stories, from childhood.
-He has two short stories in print, and is submitting a science fiction novel called House of Stars for potential publication.
-(See Work in Progress for details.)
+He has published two novellas and two short stories.
+(See Stories and Work in Progress for details.)
 He is also an amateur musician with more enthusiasm than talent.

 Professionally, Rick is Director of the Communications Policy and Regulation Division of Fairfax County’s Department of Cable and Consumer Services.
 From 1992-2009, he worked as an attorney in a law firm representing local governments on cable and telecommunications issues.
 Earlier, he taught philosophy for several years at the Catholic University of America in Washington, D.C.
 Rick graduated from Harvard Law School cum laude in 1986 and holds a Ph.D. in philosophy from Boston University (1979).
 He is a member of the Washington Science Fiction Association (WSFA).